linkeddatacenter/autocomplete/README.md

 in different languages.
 You got a big problem: to populate and maintain the big data set needed by the autocomplete script.

 Here is where the Semantic Web does the magic: you can use [Dbpedia](http://dbpedia.org) to access the full "Wisdom of the crowd" contained in Wikipedia and use it
-	to get a list of all municipalities in the word, translated in any language!
+	to get a list of all rivers, translated in any language!

 Unfortunately dbpedia is a great public service but it does non ensure any SLA, the performaces are unpredictable and
 	very often the service is down for maintenance and you can't know when this happens.